LITURGICAL MINISTRIES

 Our ushers welcome the members of our Parish to Mass, select volunteers to take up the gifts, collect the Mass offerings, and hand out bulletins to those exiting the church after Mass.
 Four to six ushers are assigned to each of our Sunday and Saturday evening Masses.

-Boys in 4th Grade and Higher: We Welcome You...
+Boys in 3rd Grade and Higher: We Welcome You...

 Do you not know that those who… serve at the altar share in the sacrificial offerings? --1 Corinthians 9:13

 Altar service is open to boys entering or currently in the 3rd Grade or higher.
-Servers are trained to assist the priests at Sunday Masses, weekday Masses and *School Masses (*if students attend St. Therese School), as well as at Benediction services, processions, Stations of the Cross, weddings, and funerals.
+Servers are trained to assist the priests at Sunday Masses *School Masses (*if students attend St. Therese School), as well as at Benediction services, processions, Stations of the Cross, weddings, and funerals.
 Girls are welcomed to join the Sacristan Ministry.

-Servers are dedicated, responsible and arrive early for Mass.
-Involvement in Altar Server Ministry requires attendance at any TRAINING SESSIONS.
+Servers are dedicated, responsible, and arrive early for Mass.
+Involvement in Altar Server Ministry requires attendance at TRAINING SESSIONS.
 Altar Server training for NEW SERVERS (entering 3rd Grade or above) is held on a regular basis.
 All new servers and a parent must attend these training sessions in order to be put on the schedule.

-If your son is interested in joining this privileged ministry, please contact Fr.
-Thomas at (626) 282-2744, ext.
-222, or Email Fr.
-Thomas.
+If your son is interested in joining this privileged ministry, pleaseleave a message for Fr.
+Robert at (626) 282-2744, ext.
+0.

 "He who sings, prays twice." --St. Augustine